homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 Monolithic Repositories with PHP and Composer
 =============================================

+    | tl;dr: Monolithic repositories can bring a lot of benefits.
+I prototyped
+    | `Fiddler <https://github.com/beberlei/fiddler>`_ that complements Composer to
+    | add dependency management for monolithic repositories to PHP.

 As Git becomes more ubiquitous in open-source projects and within companies, monolithic repositories containing multiple packages and repositories have become a bit of a bad practice.
 This is a similar trend to how monolithic